nathanielEseosa/iOS_Gridy/README.md

 # App requirements

 The app will allow the user to randomly choose one of the photos within the app, use a custom photo from their phone’s photo library, or take one on the spot.
-The app must contain at least 5 default images.
+The app contain 5 default images.

 The selected photo is displayed on the app screen and becomes available for adjustments.
 The user can rotate and zoom in a photo.
 Once the user is happy with the modification, they can start the game.
 The image is then cropped to fit a square, which is sliced into 16 smaller squares.
 The squares are then shuffled and positioned at the top of the puzzle container.